chhsinnovation/openopps-help/opportunity/sample-opportunities.md

 ### Example 2.
 Market Research
 **Headline:**
-Looking for help in conducting market research for <insert type of purchase: A&E, IT, or type of product or service etc.>
+Looking for help in conducting market research for professional services.

 **Introduction:**
 Our office is looking for an experienced contracting specialist to share best practices for conducting market research for professional services.